ShehryarGondal1/Codebasics-SQL-Challenge/README.md

 #### Table 1 <br>
 Column Description for __dim_customer table__:
-1. customer_code: The 'customer_code' column features unique identification codes for every customer in the dataset.
+1. __customer_code__: The 'customer_code' column features unique identification codes for every customer in the dataset.
 These codes can be used to track a customer's sales 		history, demographic information, and other relevant details.
 For example, the codes could look like '70002017', '90005160', and '80007195' respectively.

-2. customer: The 'customer' column lists the names of customers, for example 'Atliq Exclusive', 'Flipkart', and 'Surface Stores' etc.
+2. __customer__: The 'customer' column lists the names of customers, for example 'Atliq Exclusive', 'Flipkart', and 'Surface Stores' etc.

-3. platform: The 'platform' column identifies the means by which a company's products or services are sold.
+3. __platform__: The 'platform' column identifies the means by which a company's products or services are sold.
 "Brick & Mortar" represents the physical store/location, and 			"E-Commerce" represents online platforms.

-4. channel: The 'channel' column reflects the distribution methods used to sell a product.
+4. __channel__: The 'channel' column reflects the distribution methods used to sell a product.
 These methods include "Retailers", "Direct", and "Distributors".
 Retailers 				refer to physical or online stores that sell products to consumers.
 Direct sales refer to sales made directly to consumers through a company's website or other direct means, and distributors refer to intermediaries or middlemen between the manufacturer and retailer or end consumers.

-5. market: The 'market' column lists the countries in which the customer is located.
+5. __market__: The 'market' column lists the countries in which the customer is located.

-6. region: The 'region' column categorizes countries according to their geographic location, including "APAC" (Asia Pacific), "EU" (Europe), "NA" (North America), and 			    "LATAM" (Latin America).
+6. __region__: The 'region' column categorizes countries according to their geographic location, including "APAC" (Asia Pacific), "EU" (Europe), "NA" (North America), and 			    "LATAM" (Latin America).

-7. sub_zone: "The 'sub_zone' column further breaks down the regions into sub-regions, such as "India", "ROA" (Rest of Asia), "ANZ" (Australia and New Zealand), "SE"
+7. __sub_zone__: "The 'sub_zone' column further breaks down the regions into sub-regions, such as "India", "ROA" (Rest of Asia), "ANZ" (Australia and New Zealand), "SE"
 <br>

 #### Table 2 <br>
 Column Description for __dim_product table__:

-1. product_code: The 'product_code' column features unique identification codes for each product, serving as a means to track and distinguish individual products within a 		database or system.
+1. __product_code__: The 'product_code' column features unique identification codes for each product, serving as a means to track and distinguish individual products within a 		database or system.

-2. division: The 'division' column categorizes products into groups such as "P & A" (Peripherals and Accessories), "N & S" (Network and Storage) and "PC" (Personal 				 Computer).
+2. __division__: The 'division' column categorizes products into groups such as "P & A" (Peripherals and Accessories), "N & S" (Network and Storage) and "PC" (Personal 				 Computer).

-3. segment: The 'segment' column categorizes products further within the division, such as "Peripherals" (keyboard, mouse, monitor, etc.), "Accessories" (cases, cooling 			solutions, power supplies), "Notebook" (laptops), "Desktop" (desktops, all-in-one PCs, etc), "Storage" (hard disks, SSDs, external storage), and "Networking" (routers, switches, modems, etc.).
+3. __segment__: The 'segment' column categorizes products further within the division, such as "Peripherals" (keyboard, mouse, monitor, etc.), "Accessories" (cases, cooling 			solutions, power supplies), "Notebook" (laptops), "Desktop" (desktops, all-in-one PCs, etc), "Storage" (hard disks, SSDs, external storage), and "Networking" (routers, switches, modems, etc.).

-4. category: The 'category' column classifies products into specific subcategories within the segment.
+4. __category__: The 'category' column classifies products into specific subcategories within the segment.

-5. product: The 'product' column lists the names of individual products, corresponding to the unique identification codes found in the 'product_code' column.
+5. __product__: The 'product' column lists the names of individual products, corresponding to the unique identification codes found in the 'product_code' column.

-6. variant: The "variant" column classifies products according to their features, prices, and other characteristics.
+6. __variant__: The "variant" column classifies products according to their features, prices, and other characteristics.
 The column includes variants such as "Standard","Plus", "Premium" that represent different versions of the same product.

 #### Table 3 <br>
 Column Description for __fact_gross_price table__:
-1. product_code: The 'product_code' column features unique identification codes for each product.
+1. __product_code__: The 'product_code' column features unique identification codes for each product.

-2. fiscal_year: The 'fiscal_year' column contains the fiscal period in which the product sale was recorded.
+2. __fiscal_year__: The 'fiscal_year' column contains the fiscal period in which the product sale was recorded.
 A fiscal year is a 12-month period that is used for accounting 			purposes and often differs from the calendar year.
 For Atliq Hardware, the fiscal year starts in September.
 The data available in this column covers the 				fiscal years 2020 and 2021.

-3. gross_price: The 'gross_price' column holds the initial price of a product, prior to any reductions or taxes.
+3. __gross_price__: The 'gross_price' column holds the initial price of a product, prior to any reductions or taxes.
 It is the original selling price of the product.